 At roughly 2.3 miles you'll reach the Mount Sterling Ridge Trail junction.
 Hikers should turn right here and travel for another half-mile to reach the 5842-foot summit.

 On a clear day hikers will be able to see Balsam Mountain and Luftee Knob towards the west, Mount Guyot towards the northwest, Max Patch to the east, and the Cataloochee Valley towards the south.
 If you have a very good eye you may even be able to spot the Mount Cammerer fire tower, which lies due NNW from the mountain.

-It was here atop Mount Sterling, in 1963, that the balsam woolly adelgid infestation was first noticed in the Smokies.
+It was here atop Mount Sterling in 1963 that the balsam woolly adelgid infestation was first noticed in the Great Smoky Mountains.
 This tiny insect is now responsible for killing most of the park's Fraser firs.

 The 60-foot fire tower at the summit was built by the Civilian Conservation Corps in 1935.
 In the park's early days a lookout spent many hours in the tower, keeping a close eye on the forested terrain of the surrounding mountains.
 From February 15th to May 15th, and then again from October 15th to December 15th, the tower was manned by lookouts who lived on the premises on two-week tours.
-When he wasn't at his station, the watcher stayed in a cabin that once stood just north of the tower.
+When he wasn't at his station the watchman stayed in a cabin that once stood just north of the tower.

 Today the Park Service uses the tower as a radio repeater.
 The trap door is still open, and if you don't mind a shaky old structure, the views are breathtaking.

 According to Peter Barr, author of "Hiking North Carolina's Lookout Towers," the Mt.
-Sterling lookout has the highest elevation of any true fire tower left standing in the eastern United States In addition to a wealth of historical background on fire towers, the book also serves as a hiking guide to many of the towers in the region.
+Sterling lookout has the highest elevation of any true fire tower left standing in the eastern United States In addition to a wealth of historical background on fire towers, his book also serves as a hiking guide to many of the towers in the region.